seekerVs/MERN-Projects/README.md

 # MERN-Projects

 Welcome to the **MERN-Projects** repository!
-This repository will contain project outputs as I continue to make progress on learning MERN tech stack and serve as a stepping stone in making big tech solutions in future.
+This repository will contain project outputs as I continue to make progress on learning MERN tech stack and serve as a stepping stone in creating tech solutions in future.

 ---